AdaCore/spark2014/docs/ug/en/source/specification_features.rst

   a specific kind of ghost code.
 * `Imported ghost subprograms` are used to provide placeholders for properties that are defined in a logical language, when using manual proof.
+* `Ghost generic formal parameters` are used to pass on ghost entities (types, objects, subprograms, packages) as parameters in a generic instantiation.

 When the program is compiled with assertions (for example with switch ``-gnata`` in |GNAT Pro|), ghost code is executed like normal code.
 Ghost code